Cape to Cape

 - Day 23

-Be out on deck early as you enter Estrechio de le Maire with Tierra del Fuego to port and rugged Staten Island to starboard.
-Seabirds abound here, thousands upon thousands of them ranging in size from diminutive Grey-backed Storm-petrels—birds that can literally fit into the palm of your hand—to Wandering Albatrosses—veritable giants with wingspans in excess of 11 feet.
-This will be one of the best opportunities to encounter both Northern and Southern Royal Albatrosses that breed only in New Zealand, together with such South American species as Grey-headed and Black-browed Albatrosses.
-By mid-morning South America will be in your wake as you head northeast across the nutrient-rich waters of the South Atlantic.
-The onboard lecture series will begin with introductory lectures on the wildlife and history of the South Atlantic.
+Be out on deck early as you sail toward the Falkland Islands.
+Seabirds abound here, thousands upon thousands of them ranging in size from diminutive Grey-backed Storm-petrels—birds that can literally fit into the palm of your hand—to Wandering Albatrosses—veritable giants with wingspans in excess of eleven feet.
+This will be one of the best opportunities to encounter both Northern and Southern Royal Albatrosses—which breed only in New Zealand—together with such South American species as Grey-headed and Black-browed Albatrosses.
+The onboard lecture series will begin with an introduction to the Falkland Islands and their magnificent wildlife.

 Be on deck for the approach to South Georgia, an island without equal, with one of the greatest concentrations of wildlife on the planet.
 It is a small, crescent-shaped island—a little over 100 miles in length—with snow-capped peaks that rise to over 10,000 feet, and with more than 100 glaciers racing to the sea.
 Often dubbed “home of the albatross,” no less than four species breed here including the handsome, Light-mantled Sooty Albatross and, largest of them all, the Wandering Albatross.

 Flexibility is the key to all successful South Georgia visits, as weather and conditions can change rapidly and without warning.
-Your expedition team is the most experienced in the business and will ensure that your days at South Georgia will be some of the very best of your entire life!
+Your expedition team will ensure that your days at South Georgia will be some of the very best of your entire life!
 Be awe-struck at the numbers of seals, both Elephant and Fur, on the beaches; at the colonies of King Penguins, some approaching 100,000 pairs strong; at the magnificent scenery—the snow-capped mountains, the occasional off-shore iceberg, and broad green bands of Tussac.
 The concentration of wildlife is astounding and the scenic backdrop is without parallel.
 For the connoisseur there are also large colonies of Macaroni and Chinstrap Penguins; Snow Petrels and Weddell Seals to photograph; and the world’s most southerly songster to see—the South Georgia Pipit.

 Weather depending, visit such well-known sites as Salisbury Plain, St. Andrews Bay, and Gold Harbour, plus a visit to Grytviken for a visit to the gravesite of South Georgia’s most famous visitor, Sir Ernest Shackleton.